 Prof. Dr. Philipp Steven’s group investigates the pathomechanism of dry eye disease and ocular allergy.
 Their goal is to understand the relationship between these inflammatory diseases and aging-associated changes in the immune regulation of the eye’s conjunctiva-associated lymphoid tissue (CALT) in order to be able to exploit this therapeutically.

 Our successes: The scientists were the first to systematically describe the lymphoid tissue CALT in a mouse model.
-Establishing dye-free two-photon microscopy for intravital imaging of the eye and non invasive optical coherence tomography for quantification of mucosal inflammatory processes were other important achievements.
-Recently using a novel compound for topical anti-inflammatory therapy the group was able to demonstrate the influence of aging on the efficacy of topical cyclosporine for treatment of dry-eye disease.
-Based on these finding the compound has successfully been tested in a phase II trial.
+Establishing dye-free two-photon microscopy for intravital imaging of the eye and non-invasive optical coherence tomography for quantification of mucosal inflammatory processes were other important achievements.
+Recently, the group was able to demonstrate the influence of aging on the efficacy of topical cyclosporine for treatment of dry-eye disease by using a novel compound for topical anti-inflammatory therapy.
+Based on these findings the compound has successfully been tested in a phase II trial.

 Our methods/techniques: The group works with cell and organ cultures and complex intravital imaging methods.
 Molecular biology and flow-cytometric methods are established.
 Mouse models are used to investigate specific research questions.
 Successful approaches are transferred to clinical testing.

 Figure 1: Conjunctiva-associated lymphoid tissue (CALT) a: histological section of the lymphoid follicle, b: intravital two-photonmicroscopy based on tissue autofluorescence of the corresponding region.
 Individual cells are visible without the use of artificial dyes.